-Goals: INL programs seek to strengthen North Macedonia’s democratic governing institutions, support just governance through promotion of the rule of law, and strengthen the capacity of law enforcement and judicial institutions to combat crime, while providing safeguards for due process and international legal standards.
+Goals: INL programs seek to strengthen North Macedonia’s democratic governing institutions, support just governance through promotion of the rule of law, and strengthen the capacity of law enforcement, judicial, and correctional institutions to combat crime, while providing safeguards for due process and international legal standards.

 - In March 2020, North Macedonia reached two momentous milestones, becoming NATO’s 30th member, and receiving the long-awaited approval to start accession talks with the EU.
 INL assistance facilitated institutional reform throughout North Macedonia’s criminal justice sector, helping the country satisfy the pre-conditions of both NATO membership and the opening of EU accession negotiations (a process that started in 2009).